-Hi, I’m Holly Gunn.
+Hi, I’m Holly.

 I am a second career psychotherapist who loves helping people meet their messy, magical selves with curiosity and care.
 I’m from Calgary, Alberta, and now as a military spouse, I have the perfect excuse to explore parts of our beautiful country I haven’t seen yet!